What Are Dental Sealants?

 Sealants are applied in children once the six-year molars are present, or any time between the ages of 6 and 16.
 Adults may also benefit from sealants, especially when tooth surfaces have deep grooves or depressions that may be difficult to clean.
-They are applied by cleaning the selected tooth and then painting the sealant onto the tooth enamel, where it will harden and bond to the tooth and protect it from decay.
+They are applied by cleaning the selected tooth and then painting the sealant onto the tooth enamel, where it will harden and bond to the tooth.
+This coating works like a barrier, helping prevent plaque from attacking enamel.
 This procedure takes just a few minutes and is painless.

 Dental Sealants Maintenance